Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 </div>

-The progress will be displayed on the screen, followed by the response code of the external system.
+ using the interpreter correspondig to your virtual environment followed by the response code of the external system.

 <div class="text--center">